koji build --scratch TARGET /path/to/local.built.src.rpm

 If there are any changes requested, please review them at your submitted Review Request at bugzilla.redhat.com.

-Once the .spec and .src.rpm is sponsored/approved, you need to make a new package CVS request:
+Once the .spec and .src.rpm is sponsored/approved, you need to make a new package SCM request:

 Add the following note in your bugzilla.redhat.com Review Request page (mcu8051ide is an example here):

 Changing the fedora-cvs flag to "?" in the Bugzilla page.
-It means CVS admin attention is needed.
+It means SCM admin attention is needed.

-Once CVS has been approved, checkout the package:
+Once SCM access has been granted, checkout the package:

-You can now import the .src.rpm to devel:
+The default branch is the master branch.
+You can now import the .src.rpm to the master branch:

 It will open up vi for you to give the commit message.

-You should also import it to the respective branches you have mentioned earlier — F-11, F-12 and EL-5 as follows:
+You should also import it to the respective branches you have mentioned earlier — F-13, F-14, and EL-5, as follows:

-If you have already pushed a package to cvs, and you have made an updated package locally, just repeat the above for the newly created RPM package.
+If you have already pushed a package to the git repository, and you have made an updated package locally, just repeat the above for the newly created RPM package.

 These commits will also generate automated e-mails to: https://www.redhat.com/mailman/listinfo/fedora-extras-commits